 |It is narrower than the large intestine||It is wider than the small intestine|

 |The three components of the small intestine are duodenum, jejunum and ileum||Colon, cecum, rectum and anal canal are the components of the large intestine|

 |It exhibits small movements in the abdominal cavity||The large intestine exhibits comparatively less mobility|

 |It is responsible for the absorption of nutrients from the digested food||It takes part in the absorption of electrolytes and water.
 It is also concerned with the production of vitamins, especially vitamin K and biotin.|

 |The longitudinal muscles are arranged in circular layers||The longitudinal muscles are arranged in three bands known as Teniae Colie|

 From the above differences, we can conclude that both small intestine and large intestine play a major role in digestion.
-Small intestines are involved in the digestion of food and absorption of nutrients.
+The small intestine is involved in the digestion of food and absorption of nutrients.
 The large intestine is involved in the absorption of water and in the production of vitamins.
 Register with BYJU’S Biology to explore more fascinating topics.